Da Boom: Reception

-Ahsan Haque of IGN rated the episode a 10/10, saying, "Overall, this episode easily ranks as one of the best episodes in the series.
+Ahsan Haque of IGN awarded the episode a perfect 10/10 rating, stating, "Overall, this episode easily ranks as one of the best episodes in the series.
 Almost every joke succeeds, and the far-fetched alternate reality storyline thoroughly entertains.
 Despite the fact that all of the events in the episode are revealed to be a dream, it doesn't take away from the high degree of amusement provided."

-Tom Eames of entertainment website Digital Spy placed the episode at number sixteen on his listing of the best Family Guy episodes in order of "yukyukyuks" and described it as "classic bonkers Family Guy".
-He added that the episode was "potentially the first time fans realised this wasn't just a Simpsons ripoff."
+Tom Eames of entertainment website Digital Spy ranked the episode at number sixteen on his list of top Family Guy episodes, describing it as "classic bonkers Family Guy".
+He noted that the episode marked "potentially the first time fans realized this wasn't just a Simpsons ripoff."